ricbencar/shallow-water-waves/README.md

 ## Overview

 This project provides both a **Command-Line Interface (CLI)** and a **Graphical User Interface (GUI)** application for computing local shallow-foreshore wave-height distribution parameters.
-The underlying model is based on the **Composed Weibull distribution**, as detailed in "Shallow foreshore wave height statistics" by H. Groenendijk (Master's Thesis, Delft University of Technology, 1998).
+The underlying model is based on the **Composite Weibull distribution**, as detailed in "Shallow foreshore wave height statistics" by H. Groenendijk (Master's Thesis, Delft University of Technology, 1998).
+This model is particularly suited for shallow foreshore environments, where wave behavior deviates significantly from deep-water conditions due to phenomena like depth-induced breaking and non-linear wave-wave interactions.

 The applications allow users to input key wave and bathymetric parameters, perform complex wave height distribution calculations, and generate a detailed report of the results.